eSense Skin Response Biofeedback home-use device

 In a professional, therapeutic context, skin conductance training is the preferred biofeedback training method for anxiety, panic, and learning relaxation.

 Skin response is a universal tool for biofeedback training.
 It is widely used in the therapy of anxiety, panic disorders, and specific phobias.
-Further fields of use are high blood pressure, tinnitus, and sleep disorders.
-If you suffer from a serious disorder or medical condition, always consult a professional physician or therapist, and do not attempt to treat yourself.
+Further uses include high blood pressure, tinnitus, and sleep disorders.
+If you suffer from a severe disorder or medical condition, always consult a professional physician or therapist, and do not attempt to treat yourself.
 The eSense Skin Response is not a medical device and may only be used for stress reduction training.

 • anxiety,